Nordic challenger bank Lunar raises €40M Series C, plans to enter the ‘buy now, pay later’ space – TechCrunch

 I’m also told that Lunar has seen “best-in-class” user engagement with users spending €1,100 per month versus what the bank says is a €212 EU average for card transactions.
 Overall, the bank has 5,000 business users and 200,000 private users across Denmark, Sweden and Norway.

-Meanwhile — and most noteworthy — after launching its first consumer lending products on its own balance sheet, Lunar has set its sights on the “buy now, pay later” market, therefore theoretically encroaching on $10.65 billion valued Klarna, and Affirm in the U.S. which just filed to go public.
+Meanwhile — and most noteworthy — after launching its first consumer lending products on its own balance sheet, Lunar has set its sights on the “buy now, pay later” market, therefore theoretically encroaching on $10.65 billion valued Klarna, and Affirm in the U.S., which just filed to go public.
 Other giants in the BNPL space also include PayPal.

 Lunar founder and CEO Ken Villum Klausen says the “schizophrenic” Nordic banking market is the reason why the challenger is launching BNPL.
 “It’s the most profitable banking landscape in the world, but also the most defensive, with least competition from the outside,” he says.
 “This means that the traditional banking customer is buying all their financial products from their bank”.